All about almonds – and how to use them.

 One of the best sources of vitamin E, giving 37% RDI of the recommended daily intake ( RDI ).

-It is also high in proteins, minerals, fibre, and important anti-oxidents.
+They are also high in proteins, minerals, fibre, and important anti-oxidents…

 In about 1oz of nuts, it seems that you also get about 1 oz also of photophenals!
 They protect against oxidative stress, which can contribute to cancer inflammation, heart disease, and ageing.
 Apparently, some studies have found that eating almonds with your main meal can reduce some markers of oxidative damage.